MilestoneSystemsInc/PowerShellSamples/Getting-Started/01-Common-Errors.md

 # Common Errors

-The installation script provided in this project''s README.md is designed to protect you from common errors when you install things from PowerShell Gallery for the first time.
+The installation script provided in this project's README.md is designed to protect you from common errors when you install things from PowerShell Gallery for the first time.
 Following are a collection of these errors so if you run into them, you know what it means and what to do!

 ## No match was found for the specified search criteria and module name

-If you receive this error when installing a PowerShell module, there''s a good chance you typed the name correctly.
+If you receive this error when installing a PowerShell module, there's a good chance you typed the name correctly.

 ```powershell
 PS C:\> Install-Module MilestonePSTools